bbary/quran_read_counters/README.md

-# quran_read_counters
+# book_read_counters

-Basic counter widget with 3 different counters to keep track of quran reading and memorization.
+Basic counter widget with 3 different counters to keep track of book reading or memorization.

 Instructions: